Cervical Screening Awareness Myth Busters with Philip Toozs-Hobson, Consultant Gynaecologis | News

 To reduce tension, you can remember that GPs and gynaecologists have carried out many screenings and you will not be under scrutiny during your test.
 Despite this being an intrusive screening, you can be assured that you are in a safe and judgement-free environment – you can even bring a chaperone or request a second person in the room to ensure that you are comfortable during the procedure.

-Tip: You can also wear warm clothing to support muscle relaxation, focus on your breathing during the process and you can even request a smaller speculum if you feel uncomfortable.
+Tip: You can also wear warm clothing to support muscle relaxation, focus on your breathing during the process, and even request a smaller speculum if you feel uncomfortable.

 Myth #2 - Cervical screenings are only for the detection of cervical cancer?

-Making the choice to attend your screening works as a preventative for cervical cancer as you are able to successfully monitor your health, the same way you would for general health check-ups.
+Attending your screening works as a preventative for cervical cancer as you can successfully monitor your health, the same way you would for general health check-ups.

 With cervical screening helping to prevent 70 per cent of cervical cancer deaths, we’d like to take a moment to encourage women to attend their screening appointments – we want to work towards empowering women to feel safe, supported and comfortable before, during and after their appointments.